Construction interview questions and how to answer

 - Know your CV: remember the dates of your work placements and be ready to talk about the tasks you did and skills you picked up.

 - Practise your pitch in front of a volunteer to ensure you sound natural and confident – you should be able to ad lib to fit the occasion.

-Interviewers use ‘competency-based’ questions to find out whether you have the skills for the job, so expect to be asked for example of times when you used the skills, values or behaviours listed in the job description or advertisement.
+Interviewers use competency-based questions to find out whether you have the skills for the job, so expect to be asked for example of times when you used the skills, values or behaviours listed in the job description or advertisement.
 Common ones include ‘Describe a time when you demonstrated leadership,’ and ‘Give us an example of a time when you used your initiative to overcome an obstacle’

 - Don’t just choose examples from your degree – pick ones from different areas of your life.
-‘It does make candidates stand out if they can call on examples from other areas of their lives, such as internships, part-time jobs or extracurricular activities,’ Neemita Mepani, graduate resourcing partner at AMEC, reflects.
+‘It does make candidates stand out if they can call on examples from other areas of their lives, such as internships, part-time jobs or extracurricular activities,’ Neemita Mepani, graduate resourcing partner at AMEC Foster Wheeler, reflects.